umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Dropdown.md

 `Returns: String`

+Introduced in Umbraco v7.10.
 Displays a list of preset values.
 Either a single value or multiple values (formatted as a comma-seperated string) can be returned.

 ## Settings